Kavanaugh incident could lead to more security for judges

 Over the years, Supreme Court justices have called on Congress to provide more money for their security.
 But at the same time, the justices often shrugged off protection when it was offered.
 When Justice Antonin Scalia died on a hunting trip in Texas in 2016, for example, he did not have a security detail with him.

-House Speaker Nancy Pelosi said Thursday that the House would take up a bill with bipartisan support that already has passed the Senate that would expand protection to the members of the justices’ immediate families.
+House Speaker Nancy Pelosi, D-Calif., said Thursday that the House would take up a bill with bipartisan support that already has passed the Senate that would expand protection to the members of the justices’ immediate families.

 Gabe Roth of the court reform group Fix the Court said in his view the justices “need Secret Service-level protection, which has only become more obvious this week.
 I’ve said it for years.”

 A separate bill, named in memory of Salas’ son, would provide more privacy and protections for all federal judges, including scrubbing personal information from the internet, to deal with mounting cyberthreats.
-The U.S. Marshals Service, which protects about 2,700 federal judges and thousands more prosecutors and court officials, said there were 4,511 threats and inappropriate communications in 2021, up from 926 such incidents in 2015.
+The U.S. Marshals Service, which protects about 2,700 federal judges and thousands more prosecutors and court officials, said there were 4,511 threats and inappropriate communications in 2021, compared with 926 such incidents in 2015.

-The legislation, also widely supported by lawmakers in both parties, has been blocked in the Senate by Sen. Rand Paul, R-Ky., who wants it to apply to members of Congress as well.
+The legislation, also widely supported by lawmakers in both parties, has been blocked by Sen. Rand Paul, R-Ky., who wants it to apply to members of Congress as well.

 Sen. Bob Menendez, D-N.J., the bill’s author, said the Kavanaugh incident and Roemer’s death in Wisconsin make plain the need for the legislation.
 “Our bill is the only existing proposal to protect the personal information of judges and their families,” Menendez said in an email.